-The default options file consists of a list of 23 keywords and their values, separated by a colon.
+The default options file consists of a list of 27 keywords and their values, separated by a colon.
 Allowed values are given in the file itself, and should be relatively straightforward for users familiar with the basic calibration options.
-Only the first 22 keywords are calibration options per se; the 23rd is the default output filename suffix, which will replace the input filename suffix when the output VICAR file is written.
-This is initially set to ".IMG.cal," but alternatives such as "cal.IMG" may also be used.
-Note that the period is included as part of the suffix.
+Only the first 24 keywords are calibration options per se.
+In addition there are three output options: the default output filename suffix, which will replace the input filename suffix when the output VICAR file is written (this is initially set to ".IMG.cal," but alternatives such as "cal.IMG" may also be used); the output saturated pixel value; and the output missing pixel value.
+The latter two options may be set to a specific numerical value (like 0), or undefined (by setting to "NAN"), or left blank to leave the pixel value as-is.
+Initially, the output saturated pixel value is set to no change, and the output missing pixel value is NaN.